 How much you get also depends on the store.
 In addition, you might make more if you accept a store credit instead of cash for your items.

 If nothing else, turn in your old clothes at a local retailer with a recycling program and receive a discount in return.
 We detail these programs in “10 Retailers That Will Pay You to Recycle Your Old Stuff.”

 Stores selling used books are a dying breed.
 But if you have one nearby, see what your book collection would garner there.

-To find out how much you could get selling your books online, head to BookScouter’s website, which lists the going price on more than 35 websites.
+To find out how much you could get selling your books online, head to BookScouter’s website, which lists offers from more than 30 book buy-back programs.

 There’s no shortage of ways to sell old electronics.
-You can go through:
+To name a few, you can go through:

 - The Amazon Trade-In program